 6. Red-lipped Batfish

 It’s debatable if the red-lipped batfish (Ogcocephalus darwini), which has an odd appearance, genuinely qualifies as ugly.
 This fish, which is common in the area of the Galapagos Islands and close to the South American coast in Peru, has an unusually shaped body, a “beard” and “mustache,” a big “nose,” and, the show-stopping feature, brilliant red pouting lips.
-It is one of the ugliest fishes in the world.
+It is one of the ugly fish in the world.

 According to scientists, the red-lipped batfish’s ability to attract a partner may be due to these lips.
 Unlike most fish, red-lipped batfish prefer to “walk” on the ocean floor rather than swim gracefully.
 As they get older, they stop using their dorsal fin for swimming and instead use it to lure prey.